njmurray95/utils/bash/git.md

 pick 56203ab third commit
 ```

 Once this file is saved git will fast-forward through each commit, applying the rebase command as it goes.
 Every command defaults to `pick`.

+**If something goes wrong, the bail is** `git rebase --abort`.

 ### Editing previous commits